 A critical consideration of the origins, development and content of American political thought, emphasizing the expressions of major political actors and the interpretations given to fundamental political concepts.
 On Demand.

 4033.
 Public Policy.

 An analysis of the formulation, making and content of American domestic public policies, acquainting students with salient issues on the policy agenda.
-Fall of even-numbered years.
+Spring of even-numbered years alternating with PSCI 4043.

 4043.
 Public Administration.